PRODUCT: SESSION IDENTITY PROTECTION

 Next steps

-SpyCloud Session Identity Protection for Employees FAQs
+SpyCloud Session Identity Protection for Consumers FAQs

 Session hijacking occurs when a user’s web session is taken over by an attacker.
 When you log into a site or application, the server sets a temporary session cookie in your browser.
 This lets the application remember that you’re logged in and authenticated.
 Some cookies may last only 24-48 hours, while others last for months.